 “Almost every summer I unfortunately have to react to the heat stroke of a family pet who was left in a car.
 In spite of the best emergency care, these cases often lead to tragedy.
 Nobody thinks that it could be their family until it’s too late.

 Bottom line— if you wouldn’t be comfortable in a parked car with the windows cracked, neither would your pet.
 Leave your pet at home.

 In my experience, most people understand the consequences of leaving a dog in a car on a 90 degree day.
 It’s the 70 to 80 degree days that catch people off guard.

 For example, a few years back, on an 80-degree partly sunny day I was called by a local business manager who asked that I check on a service dog in a car in front of her business.
 By the time the dog was removed from the car, his core temperature was 112.
 The normal range is between 99 and 102.5.
 Four hours and $5,000 later, the dog’s systems completely shut down and she died in the specialty hospital.
 I’m hoping that by discussing this now, someone can avoid the grief later.

 If we are talking about what to do about heat stroke, it’s often already too late.
 The best ways to prepare for these cases are to avoid the situation and to get medical insurance for your dog or cat before something happens.”

 States That Say No to Keeping Pets in Hot Cars

-Prior to Washington, just 17 states have passed laws protecting dogs from being trapped in hot cars, and only 15 allow law enforcement to enter a vehicle.
+- Prior to Washington, just 17 states have passed laws to protect dogs from being trapped in hot cars, and only 15 allow law enforcement to enter a vehicle.
 These states include the following:

 - New Hampshire